rooklift/ogs_timer_adjuster_monkey/README.md

 ![Settings](https://user-images.githubusercontent.com/16438795/185694344-e90a28e2-482c-42bb-94ff-92bb3a4f4507.png)

-## Limitations
+## Note

 * I decided to suppress all warnings above 10 seconds (it's troublesome to start the countdown at exactly 10 otherwise).
-* Counting up also will not be right.
+You must choose some setting above 10 seconds in order to start at 10 (for example, 15 seconds in the screenshot above).